What is Public Square Outreach?

 Introduction

-Pro-Life in the Public Square is a new organization dedicated to strengthening the “Public Square Outreach” branch of the pro-life movement.
-(I will use the abbreviations PLPS and PSO).
-PSO includes all initiatives that influence a community BROADLY.
-Holding signs on a pedestrian overpass over a busy highway is clearly PSO.
-A pregnancy care fundraising banquet is only marginally PSO.
+Pro-Life in the Public Square (PLPS) is a new organization dedicated to strengthening the "public square outreach" branch of the pro-life movement.
+Public square outreach includes all initiatives that influence a community BROADLY.
+Holding signs on a pedestrian overpass over a busy highway is clearly public square outreach.
+The same can be said for a pro-life billboard campaign across a city.
+On the other hand, a fundraising banquet for a pregnancy care center is only marginally public square outreach.
 Both events are important for the pro-life cause.
-However, the former engages and penetrates the public square more broadly.
-The banquet mostly engages the pro-life faithful.
-Public Square Outreach reaches a broad spectrum of a community, not just pro-life supporters or opponents.
+However, the overpass event and the billboards engage the public square broadly.
+The banquet primarily engages the pro-life faithful.
+Public square outreach reaches a broad spectrum of a community, not just strong pro-life supporters or pro-abortion opponents.

 Today's pro-life movement does not have adequate engagement of the entire spectrum of public sentiment, particularly the mushy middle.
-This must change to recover from significant setbacks since the Dobbs Supreme Court decision.
+This must change to recover from significant political setbacks since the Dobbs Supreme Court decision.

 What Public Square Outreach is Not